 Note: this review is based on an Advance Reading Copy supplied by the author in return for a fair review.
 Rotten Peaches will be available in the Fall of 2018 from Innana Publishing.

-Look closely at the cover image of Come From Away (2018 Simon and Schuster).
+closely at the cover image of Come From Away (2018 Simon and Schuster).
 The young woman is Grace Baker, daughter of Danny and Audrey Baker, the main protagonists of Ms. Graham’s hugely successful 2015 novel Tides of Honour.
 Who is the young blond-haired man?… Continue reading

 might be forgiven if, after seeing the book’s cover, they think Being Mary Ro (2018, Flanker Press) is another stereotypical Victorian-era romance novel.
 In some ways it is, but Being Mary Ro is more historical fiction than it is romance, similar to Genevieve Graham’s Promises to Keep.… Continue reading